Hawaii (1966 film): Plot

 In 1819, Prince Keoki Kanakoa appeals to the Yale Divinity School to bring Christianity to the Hawaiian Islands.
 Among the volunteers is newly ordained Reverend Abner Hale, who is required to be married before embarking on the mission.
 Reverend Thorn introduces Abner to his young niece, Jerusha Bromley, who is in love with Captain Rafer Hoxworth, a whaler currently away at sea.
 Believing Hoxworth has forgotten her, Jerusha agrees to marry Abner after a brief courtship.

 The couple, along with other missionaries and Keoki, sail to Lahaina on the island of Maui.
 They are shocked by what they see as the sinful ways of the islanders, including the practice of incest among the royal family.
-Keoki’s father, Kelolo, is both the husband and biological brother of his mother, Malama Kanakoa, the ruler of the island.
+Keoki’s father, Kelolo, is both the husband and biological brother of Keoki's mother, Malama Kanakoa, the ruler of the island.
 This incestuous tradition is meant to preserve the royal bloodline, and Keoki, despite wanting to become a minister, is expected to marry his sister, Noelani, who is next in line to rule.

 While other missionaries sail to Honolulu, the Hales remain in Lahaina, living in a grass hut as they work to build a church.
 Jerusha takes an active role in helping the natives, including efforts to end the practice of infanticide after rescuing a baby with a facial birthmark.
 After a challenging labor, she gives birth to a son, Micah.
 During a stopover in one of his whaling voyages, Rafer Hoxworth discovers Jerusha’s marriage to Abner and, filled with jealousy, threatens to kill Abner.
 Despite the tension, Abner baptizes his first convert, a young Hawaiian girl named Iliki, who was given to the Hales as a servant.